Lartsch/FediAct/README.md

 > :warning: If an error is shown after loading, this is due to soon deprecation of manifest v2.
 The extension will still work as of now.
 Manifest will be updated soon.

-When visiting a user profile on other Mastodon instances, the follow button will now redirect you to your home instance.
 ## Setup
 - Click the extension icon to set your Mastadon instance (like "infosec.exchange").

+When visiting a user profile on other Mastodon instances, the follow button will now redirect you to your home instance.
+The redirection is shortly indicated in the follow button itself.
+Info modals are blocked because they are not needed due to redirection.